zognin/tp/docs/DeveloperGuide.md

 * is reasonably comfortable using CLI apps

-**Value proposition**: Our product allows fast tracking of visitors to a particular gym, including bookings made by clients and the max number of people in the gym at one time.
+**Value proposition**: Our product allows fast tracking of visitors to a particular gym, including orders made by clients and the max number of people in the gym at one time.
 It also keeps contact and membership details for easy client follow-up.
 It can record additional information like vaccination status.